nk398/sprint2/test plans/sprint3.md

 - Authenticated user should be able to access the signout button on dashboard and should be directed back to the unauthenticated dashboard to login or sign up

 # Testing Tasks
-- Integration Testing by each Team member on their own machine
+- Integration Testing is to be done by each Team member on their own machine

 # Responsibilities
 - UX testing